How to Make Window Boxes Look Good in Winter — For a Colorful and Blooming Curb Appeal

 8. Put the spotlight on evergreen ferns

-Ferns can be woven in amongst other window box plants to create an exquisite effect.
-They come in a wide range of foliage types, forms and shades, so there is something to suit every space.
+Ferns can be woven into other window box plants to create an exquisite effect.
+They come in a wide range of foliage types, forms, and shades, so there is something to suit every space.
 The main consideration is to choose winter-hardy evergreen varieties such as the tassel fern.

-Evergreen ferns are a particularly good choice for window boxes in shade gardens, introducing light and lacy pattern amongst darker green plants.
-It's attention to detail like this that will give your winter window box ideas real standout.
+Evergreen ferns are a particularly good choice for window boxes in shade gardens, introducing light and lacy patterns amongst darker green plants.
+It's attention to detail like this that will give your winter window boxes a real standout.